NRSA Individual Postdoctoral Fellowships FAQs (F32)

 In general, the PD/PI may make changes in the methodology, approach, or other aspects of the project objectives.
 However, the recipient must obtain prior approval from the NIH awarding IC for a change in scope.
 A change in scope is a change in the direction, aims, objectives, purposes, or type of research training, identified in the approved project.
 The recipient must make the initial determination of the significance of a change and should consult with the GMO as necessary.
 See GPS 8.1.2.5 for more details.

-If you change projects, sponsors AND institutions, you cannot keep your fellowship.
-But if you change projects OR sponsors OR institutions, you can request permission from your program director to keep your fellowship.
+If you change projects, sponsors, AND institution, you cannot keep your fellowship.
+But if you change projects OR sponsors OR institution, you can request permission from your program director to keep your fellowship.
 If you change two of the three parameters (e.g., project and sponsor), you will need approval to retain your fellowship from your program director and from the NIGMS TWD leadership.
 Your request will only be approved if the justification for the change(s) is very compelling.

 A fellowship cannot be moved from one institution to another between October 1 and November 15.